codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

   {:start="7"}
   1. Commit to save the changes.

-If you return to the GitOps Products dashboard and expand the Product, you'll now see the application as part of the Product.
+If you return to the GitOps Products dashboard and expand the Product, you'll now see that the application is part of the Product.

 {% include
 	image.html